Every day, your employees log onto your network to accomplish their jobs.

 If your IT staff spends the majority of its time dealing with day-to-day operations and maintenance, it has little time left to focus on the kind of long-term network planning that drives innovation and competitive differentiation.

 By offloading day-to day network duties to an experienced provider of managed network services, you’re able to free up your in-house IT staff to work on more strategic initiatives.
 In return, you can also leverage the scale, expertise, infrastructure and 24/7 monitoring and customer service support systems that a managed services provider offers.

 By asking these four crucial questions before implementing a business network and by taking advantage of the expertise of an experienced provider of managed network services has to offer, your business can enjoy many benefits.
 To learn more, read this Q&A with FRONTEO COO David Wilner and CMO David Ahrens, discussing how their network boosts business performance.

-Dan Barlow is the Ethernet product manager at Spectrum Enterprise.
+Dan Barlow is the Cloud Connect and Ethernet product manager at Spectrum Enterprise.
 Previously, he managed all data products in the Midwest sales channels from Fortune 100 companies to small businesses.
 He also was a sales engineer supporting a variety of sales channels, including government/education, healthcare, and small and midsized businesses.
 Prior to joining Spectrum Enterprise, he worked in IT for a major healthcare organization.